-Recruitment and Compensation
+Teacher Recruitment and Compensation

-Initial Education and Training
+Teacher Initial Education and Training

-Teacher training includes three components: general education studies; study related to specific subject(s); and professional study (education science, psychology, didactics and practical training).
+Both universities and professional higher education institutions provide initial teacher education.
+Teacher training includes three components: general education studies; study related to specific subject(s); and professional study (education science, psychology, didactics, and practical training).
 Graduates are awarded certificates that provide evidence of their specific teaching qualifications.

-Source: OECD 2016 Education At a Glance (Teacher Salary) and OECD (GDP).
+Source: OECD Education At a Glance 2019 (Teacher Salary) and OECD (GDP).